About the data

 The section below offers information about each of the main variables in the dashboards.
 Click here for a list of acronyms.

 Funder refers to the source of funds to procure the goods.
-The RHI reflects all of UNFPA and USAID's contraceptive purchases.
-For IPPF and MSI, the RHI displays procurements carried out centrally (i.e. not carried out by individual country programs).
-For all other Funders, the RHI only contains purchases carried out by procuring organizations who are data providers to the RHI.
+The historical 2008-2016 data reflects all of UNFPA and USAID's contraceptive purchases.
+For IPPF and MSI, the historical data displays procurements carried out centrally (i.e. not carried out by individual country programs).
+For all other Funders, the historical data only contains purchases carried out by procuring organizations who were data providers at the time of RHI.

-The Funder is captured in the RHI based upon information submitted by data providers.
-In some cases, the Funder in the data provider’s underlying data is held in such a way that it cannot be transmitted to, and shown in, the RHI.
+The Funder is captured in the historical data based upon information submitted by data providers.
+In some cases, the Funder in the data provider’s underlying data is held in such a way that it cannot be transmitted to, and shown in, the historical data.

 There are various dates in the underlying data which relate to deliveries.